jlphillipsphd/delayedsaccade/README.md

 Usage
 *****

-Just run the executable: ./DelayedSaccadeTask
+Just run the executable: ./DelayedSaccadeTask.exe OR ./dst2.exe